Melitopol: Russo-Ukrainian War

-During the 2022 Russian invasion of Ukraine, Melitopol was attacked by the Russian forces on 25 February, and captured after heavy fighting by 1 March.
-Mayor Ivan Fedorov pledged noncooperation, and locals took to the streets to protest the Russian occupation.
+During the Russian invasion of Ukraine, Melitopol was attacked by the Russian forces on 25 February 2022, and captured after heavy fighting by 1 March.
+Mayor Ivan Fedorov pledged non-cooperation, and locals took to the streets to protest the Russian occupation.
 On 11 March Fedorov was abducted by the Russian military and released five days later as part of a prisoner swap.
 In the meantime, the Russian forces had attempted to install former councilor Halyna Danylchenko of the Opposition Bloc party as acting mayor.
 The Melitopol City Council declared that this was an attempt to "illegally create an occupation administration" and appealed to the Prosecutor General of Ukraine to launch a pre-trial investigation into Danylchenko and her party.
 On 23 March 2022, now-exiled Mayor Fedorov reported that the city was experiencing problems with food, medication, and fuel supplies, and that the Russian military was seizing businesses, intimidating the local population, and holding several journalists in custody.

 On 30 May, a bomb exploded in central Melitopol during a humanitarian aid transfer between local residents and Russian personnel, injuring at least three people, according to the Russian investigative committee's website which referenced "Ukrainian saboteurs" as the possible perpetrators.
 In a statement from exile, Ivan Fedorov alluded to the possibility that the bombing was connected to local Ukrainian resistance fighters.
 On 30 September, in a move unrecognized internationally, the city was annexed by Russia as part of the Russian annexation of Zaporizhzhia oblast.